Ruta graveolens · notes from a language experiment · cultivated since 2025

 • Lexical structure (tokens, comments, whitespace)

-• Types (integers, booleans, arrays, structs)
+• Types (integers, booleans, arrays, structs, enums, strings, move semantics, destructors)

-• Expressions and operators
+• Expressions and operators (including compile-time expressions)

 • Statements

-• Items (functions, struct definitions)
+• Items (functions, structs, enums, constants)

-• Runtime behavior
+• Runtime behavior (overflow, bounds, panics)

 This specification does not cover: